cloudops/awesome-grub/CONTRIBUTING.md

 - Categories should be listed *alphabetically* and should be present in the Table of Contents.
 - List items should be sorted *alphabetically* within a category.
 - Each item should be limited to one restaurant.
-- The item should include the name of the restaurant, a google maps link and the appropriate symbol for relative price and a description.
+- The item should include the name of the restaurant as a link to a google maps place and the appropriate symbol for relative price and a description.
 - Descriptions should be clear, concise and representative of what to expect.
 - Descriptions should follow the name, map and symbol, on the same line and end with a punctuation mark.
 - An item should only be present in one category.